 How to get from Luton airport to city centre by train

-Unfortunately, there is no direct train service from Luton airport to London.
-In order to get a train you will have take a shuttle bus from the airport to Luton airport Parkway railway station.
+Unfortunately, trains don’t run from Luton airport to the city centre of London.
+To reach the train, you will first have to take a 10-minute shuttle bus to Luton Airport Parkway.
 From there, you can take the Thameslink train towards Brighton and stop at one of the major central stations in London, including Blackfriars, City Thameslink, Farringdon and St Pancras International.
-Thameslink train tickets cost 16€ (14.20£) and the average travel time is 35 minutes, making it the quickest transfer option available from Luton airport to the city centre of London.
+Thameslink train tickets cost €16 (£14.20) and the average travel time is 35 minutes, making it the quickest transfer option available from Luton airport to the city centre of London.

 The shuttle buses depart from the airport every 10 minutes and the travel time is only 10 minutes.